kubernetes/website/content/en/blog/_posts/2022-01-07-kubernetes-is-moving-on-from-dockershim.md

 ## Deprecation timeline

 We [formally announced](/blog/2020/12/08/kubernetes-1-20-release-announcement/) the dockershim deprecation in December 2020.
 Full removal is targeted in Kubernetes 1.24, in April 2022.
 This timeline aligns with our [deprecation policy](/docs/reference/using-api/deprecation-policy/#deprecating-a-feature-or-behavior), which states that deprecated behaviors must function for at least 1 year after their announced deprecation.

 We'll support Kubernetes version 1.23, which includes dockershim, for another year in the Kubernetes project.
-Managed Kubernetes providers, vendor support is likely to last even longer, but this is dependent on the companies themselves.
+For managed Kubernetes providers, vendor support is likely to last even longer, but this is dependent on the companies themselves.
 Regardless, we're confident all cluster operations will have time to migrate.
 If you have more questions about the dockershim removal, refer